 I specialize in the social and cultural history of the nineteenth-century American South.
 In particular, I am interested in the interplay between gender, race and nationalism in the American Civil War.
 My current research examines the erosion of women’s commitment to Confederate nationalism on the southern home front.

 My future research will focus on the transatlantic relationship between Britain and the Confederacy outside of formal diplomatic channels.
 I am starting two new projects: an examination of the legacy of Florence Nightingale in the Confederacy and an exploration into the significance of British pro-Confederate aid societies to the Confederate war effort.

-With Rachel Williams, Women in the American Civil War: Lived Experiences in the Nineteenth Century (Routledge, under contract)
+With Rachel Williams, Women in the American Civil War: Lived Experiences in the Nineteenth Century (Routledge, forthcoming)

 ‘Winfield Scott in Central Mexico’, in eds Christos Frentzos and Antonio Thompson, The Routledge Handbook of American Military and Diplomatic History: The Colonial Period to 1877 (New York: Routledge, 2015), pp. 275-85